What is it?

 Who is not affected by the cap?

-- you get Universal Credit and you and your partner have a combined household income of at least 793 a month, after tax and National Insurance contributions
+- get Universal Credit and you and your partner earn £846 or more a month combined, after tax and National Insurance contributions

-You’re also not affected by the cap if you, your partner or any children under 18 living with you gets any of the following benefits:
+You’re also not affected by the cap if you, your partner or any children under 18 living with you gets:

 - Adult Disability Payment (ADP)